-3.2 How the funds work
+3.2 How the Funds work

-The money you invest into the Scheme buys you units in the funds you select or have selected for you by one of the life cycle options.
-Each unit that you own is a share in the total value of what that fund is worth.
-As the value of the fund's assets go up and down so too does the value of your units.
-Each unit has an equal interest in a fund as all the other units and the same unit price.
+The money you invest is used to buy units in the Fund or Funds you select.
+Each unit that you own is a share in the total value of what that Fund is worth.
+As the value of the Fund's assets go up and down so too does the value of your units.
+Each unit has an equal interest in a Fund as all the other units and the same unit price.

-The funds' assets are held indirectly via one or more wholesale funds managed by us.
-As such, references in this document to the assets of a fund or the assets that a fund or the Scheme invests into, are references to those assets as invested via those wholesale funds.
+The Funds' assets are primarily held indirectly through one or more wholesale funds managed by us.
+References to the assets of a Fund or the assets that a Fund or the Scheme invests in refer to those assets as invested via those wholesale funds, including assets selected by third-party managers either directly or through underlying funds.
 The wholesale fund investment structure provides operational and administrative efficiencies.

-Each unit has an equal interest in all assets of a fund and not in any particular asset.
-This means you are not able to request that we transfer to you an asset of a fund.
+Each unit has an equal interest in all assets of a Fund and not in any particular asset.
+This means you are not able to request that we transfer to you an asset of a Fund.
+You can only access the value of your investment in a Fund by selling the units that you hold in that Fund.

-The funds may issue more units in a fund as members invest money into the fund and redeem units as members withdraw money from the fund.
-There is no maximum to the number of units in each fund.
+The Funds may issue more units in a Fund as Members invest money into the Fund and redeem units as Members withdraw money from the Fund.
+There is no maximum to the number of units in each Fund.

 Unit prices are calculated each Business Day and rounded to four decimal places.
-Each unit price equates to the Net Asset Value (NAV) of the relevant fund at that time divided by the number of units that have been issued by that fund.
+Each unit price equates to the Net Asset Value (NAV) of the relevant Fund at that time divided by the number of units that have been issued by that Fund.